agucova/hrv-analysis/README.md

 # hrv-analysis ⚕️ ❤️

-This a set of scripts used for extracting photoplethysmograph samples using the [PulseSensor](https://pulsesensor.com) connected to an Arduino, while running their serial script found [here](https://raw.githubusercontent.com/WorldFamousElectronics/PulseSensorPlayground/master/examples/PulseSensor_BPM/PulseSensor_BPM.ino).
+This a set of scripts used for extracting and analyzing (mainly HRV) photoplethysmograph samples using the [PulseSensor](https://pulsesensor.com) connected to an Arduino, while running their serial script found [here](https://raw.githubusercontent.com/WorldFamousElectronics/PulseSensorPlayground/master/examples/PulseSensor_BPM/PulseSensor_BPM.ino).

 ![Peak Detection (heartpy)](images/peak_detection.png)